 To help ensure Southampton is a safe and enjoyable place for all to visit, please follow both government advice and regulations as well as local guidance in the city.

-When shopping for essential goods, please:
+When shopping in the city please:

 Where possible and appropriate, walking and cycling to and around Southampton is encouraged.
 If you are using public transport remember that face masks must be worn when travelling and providers will be operating with reduced capacities in order to adhere to social distancing guidelines.
 Please check with individual providers for more details.